avodonosov/reader-garbage-collector/README.md

 when reader reads the defpacakge / in-package froms.

-We could avoid this pollution while still keeping the usual (interned) sybmols could by switching to a temporary package while reading the forms:
+We could avoid this pollution while still keeping the usual (interned) sybmols by switching to a temporary package while reading the forms:

 ```common-lisp